 03000 numbers – Calls cost no more than calls to geographic (01 and 02) numbers and must be included in inclusive minutes and discount schemes in the same way.
 Calls from landlines are typically charged up to 9p per minute; calls from mobiles typically cost between 8p and 40p per minute.
 Calls from landlines and mobiles are included in free call packages.

 0800 numbers - Calls to 0800 numbers are free from landlines.
 Charges from a mobile may vary*.

 *Please check with your service provider for exact costs.

 Learner disciplinary procedures

 This is available on request, from your local centre.

 All personal information (including credit and debit card details) entered on the KAE website is processed through a secure server link and are encoded for learner security.

-Learning Agreement and Privacy Notice
+Learning Agreements and ESFA Privacy notice

 How we use your personal information